-To address the challenges and improve the efficiency of LUSPM, this paper redefines sequence utility to enable accurate discovery of LUSPs.
-In particular, sequence utility is defined as the sum of utilities across all transactional sequences, reflecting the true utility of a sequence in the database.
-Subsequently, we first propose a simple algorithm, LUSPM$_{b}$, to discover the complete set of LUSPs.
-Specifically, LUSPM$_{b}$ adopts an exhaustive approach to identify LUSPs and introduces a novel data structure called the sequence-utility (SU) chain to precisely capture the utility information of sequences.
-However, LUSPM$_{b}$ leads to high computational costs and low efficiency.
+To address these challenges and improve the efficiency of LUSPM, this paper first investigates the feasibility of applying existing HUSPM algorithms to mine low-utility sequences.
+The results show that this approach is infeasible (see Section \ref{Investigation of Mining LUSPs Using HUSPM Methods}).
+To overcome this limitation, we redefine sequence utility to enable the accurate discovery of low-utility sequential patterns.
+Specifically, sequence utility is defined as the sum of utilities across all transactional sequences, thereby reflecting the true utility of a sequence in the database.
+Based on this definition, we propose a simple algorithm, LUSPM$_{b}$, to discover the complete set of LUSPs.
+In particular, LUSPM$_{b}$ adopts an exhaustive search strategy to identify LUSPs and introduces a novel data structure called the sequence-utility (SU) chain to precisely capture sequence utility information.
+However,LUSPM$_{b}$ suffers from high computational cost and low efficiency.

 In order to address this problem, we propose two improved algorithms, LUSPM$_{s}$ and LUSPM$_{e}$, to more effectively mine LUSPs.
 LUSPM$_{s}$ is a shrinkage-based algorithm that derives shorter sequences by progressively removing items from longer sequences, whereas LUSPM$_{e}$ is an extension-based algorithm that constructs longer sequences by inserting items into shorter ones.
 To reduce redundant operations, both algorithms introduce the maximal non-mutually contained sequence set (MaxNonConSeqSet) to prune invalid sequences.
 In addition, we propose four pruning strategies called EUPS, SLUSPS, SBIPS, and EBISPS to improve efficiency.
 Specifically, EUPS is applied during preprocessing to eliminate invalid items in the MaxNonConSeqSet.
 SLUSPS and SBIPS are employed in LUSPM$_{s}$ to avoid unnecessary utility computations and prune invalid items, while EBISPS is used in LUSPM$_{e}$ to prune a substantial number of invalid sequences.
 Overall, the integration of these pruning strategies enables both algorithms to efficiently mine LUSPs.
 The key contributions of this paper are as follows: